 Ben Stein’s droning, ever-questioning Economics Teacher has long been quoted by Ferris Bueller fans.
 Out of his few lines, his famously repetitive roll call is cited the most.
 So what’s this part of the movie got to do with Ultimate Spider-Man?

-Well, Peter Parker stays in high school for far longer than he does in his original comic book series.
-Through these various story arcs, we see more of Peter as he struggles to balance his student life and the demands of his superhero career, because unfortunately for him, crime and super villains aren’t restricted by the school day.
+Well, Peter Parker stays in high school for far longer in Ultimate than he did in his original comic book series.
+Through these various story arcs, we see more of Peter as he struggles to balance his student life and the demands of his superhero career, because unfortunately for him, crime and super villains aren’t restricted byclass schedules.
 As such, Spidey’s missed quite a few of those roll calls at the start of class.
 But hey, isn’t this teacher a bit familiar?

 Yup, in Issue #82, Ben Stein’s character is instantly recognizable by his hair and glasses, and his overzealous repetition of the lead characters’ name.